Rebecca Vint

 Rebecca Vint (born May 5, 1992) is a Canadian ice hockey coach, executive, and retired player.
 She played with the Robert Morris Colonials women's ice hockey program and graduated as the program's all-time leading scorer, with 73 goals and 134 points.
-She most recently played with the NWHL’s Buffalo Beauts in the 2017–18 season.
+She most recently played with the NWHL's Buffalo Beauts in the 2017–18 season.
 Vint previously played with the CWHL's Brampton Thunder and participated in the 3rd CWHL All-Star Game.

 Playing career

 From 2009 to 2011, Vint competed at the PWHL with the Brampton Junior Thunder.
 In her final season, she was second in team scoring for the Junior Thunder with 33 points on the strength of 17 goals.
 Despite just 11 wins for the Junior Thunder, Vint posted an impressive six game winning goals.

 NCAA

 During her freshman campaign with the Robert Morris Colonials, Vint set several program records.
 On October 21, 2011, Vint logged four points, including her first game-winning goal versus RPI.
 Her offensive display made her the second Colonial ever to tally at least four points in a game away from home.

-The following game, Vint registered a goal and an assist, extended her goal scoring streak to six games game.
+The following game, Vint registered a goal and an assist, extended her goal scoring streak to six games.
 It marked the first time that any Colonials skater scored in any six consecutive contests in a single season.

-In the team’s first six games of the 2011-12 season, Vint registered 15 points, highlighted by nine goals, shattering the previous record of eight points in the first six games of a season.
+In the team's first six games of the 2011-12 season, Vint registered 15 points, highlighted by nine goals, shattering the previous record of eight points in the first six games of a season.
 On January 31, 2012, a loss to the Princeton Tigers women's ice hockey team saw Vint log an assist to tie the Colonials’ single-season points mark.

 A sweep over CHA opponent Syracuse on the weekend of February 3 and 4, 2012 resulted in Vint setting a new single-season record for points in one season (on February 3), along with most goals in one season the day after.

 On February 10, 2012, Vint notched her fifth game-winning goal of the season, a new Colonials record.
 The following day, Vint would log a pair of assists to not only break the single-season assist record but set a new standard as the first Colonials player to notch 40 points in a season.
 In the postseason, Vint would log the game-winning goal against the now-defunct Niagara Purple Eagles women's ice hockey program on March 2, 2012.